squidowl/halloy/book/src/configuration/pane.md

 ## `split_axis`

-Default axis used when splitting a pane.
+Default axis used when splitting a pane (i.e. default orientation of the divider between panes).

 ```toml
 # Type: string